goirijo/multishifter/docs/index.md

 The stack is created by fusing unit cells together along the $$ab$$ facet.

 ### Parameters
-- inputs: list of structures to stack together.
+- input: list of structures to stack together.
 - output: output file path.

 ## [translate](./tutorials/ii)